JoseRoca/WinFBX/docs/Graphics/GdiPlus/CGdiPlus.md

 # CGpBase class

 Initializes the GDI+ library and keeps a reference count of it.
 The destructor shutdowns the library.
-All the other GDI+ classes inherit frrom **CGpBase**.
+All the other GDI+ classes inherit from **CGpBase**.

 ### GetLastStatus method